Care after giving birth

 • Referrals from Special Care Baby Unit and the Child and Adolescent Ward.

-The MHC midwife will refer your care to the maternal and child care nurse.
+After 1-2 visits, the MHC midwife will refer your care to the maternal and child health nurse (MCHN) to continue monitoring the growth and development of your baby.

 Maternal Child Health Nurse